Fresh Azimiz

-"Fresh Azimiz" ("fresh as I'm is") is a single featured on rapper Bow Wow's 2005 album Wanted.
-It is the third song after his singles "Let Me Hold You" with singer Omarion and "Like You" with Ciara.
-It features J-Kwon & Jermaine Dupri.
-The song was produced by Jermaine Dupri.
+"Fresh Azimiz" ("fresh as I'm is") is a single by rapper Bow Wow from his fourth studio album Wanted.
+It is the third song after his singles "Let Me Hold You" and "Like You".
+It features J-Kwon and Jermaine Dupri.
+The song was produced by Dupri and LRoc.
 The song became his third Top 40 single from his 2005 album Wanted, peaking at number 23 on the Billboard Hot 100.

 Although released through Columbia Records, the lyrics on the 2nd verse of the original song explains that Bow Wow still has close ties to So So Def Recordings ("Records say Columbia, but I'm So So man").